Shawn Martin

-Shawn Hasani Martin Henríquez (born 15 February 1987) is a former Salvadoran footballer who last played for A.D.
-Isidro Metapan.
+Shawn Hasani Martin Henríquez (born 15 February 1987) is a former professional footballer who played as a defender.
+Born in Nicaragua, he represented the El Salvador national team.

 Biography

 His father, Eustace Martin, played professional baseball during the 1980s.
 His mother was Judy Henríquez.
 They both had lived in San Salvador.
 Due to hardships, his parents moved to San Salvador for a better future where his sister Mahatma Martin and his brother Harry Martin were born.
 At the age of 2, he moved to Nicaragua due to conflicts in the country at the time and since his aunt Carol Henriquez had lived in Santa Tecla, his aunt helped them out to start a new life.
 Eustace Martin had gone to the United States but never came back for Shawn's family.
 When Martin went to school, he practiced baseball but since baseball is not a big sport practiced in El Salvador, soccer began to be his favorite sport.
 Up to this day, neither he nor his family has returned to El Salvador.
 After a period of time he acquired Salvadoran citizenship in 2005.